Tom-a-Hawk/serverless-chatbot/README.md

 17\.
 We should now be redirected to the channel we installed this app, and it should provide us with a message that our WildRydes chatbot integration has been added to the channel.

 18\.
 For simplicity of this workshop code, we have not created a functionality to associate a Facebook page with a specific Slack channel.
 As such we need to tell our AWS Lambda function what "default" channel we should post to.
-As part of enabling this Slack app, Slack has send our AWS Lambda function a few information about the channel it has enabled, which the function has stored in a DynamoDB table.
-Open another tab and navigate to your **AWS Management Console** and select **Amazon DynamoDB**.
-Navigate to the **Tables** and select the **slack-app-channels** table.
-In the right tab, click on **Items**.
-This will list all the channel information in which our Slack app has been installed, including their secret Configuration and Incoming Webhook URL.
-Anyone who has this URL, could post information to your Slack Channel, so it's important to not share this URL outside our DynamoDB table.
-Select and copy the **channel_id** of the channel in which you've just enabled the Slack App.
-(It's a short alphanumerical string that looks like this `C1LQ4MAEP`)
+You need to find the channel ID for whatever channel in which you've just enabled the Slack App.
+(It's a short alphanumerical string that looks like this `C1LQ4MAEP`).
+The easiest way to find this is to use the developer tools (press F12 in Firefox) in whatever browser you are using.
+Search the html for the slack channel_id

+Please note, you need to be signed in to you slack workspace in the browser to  ... not the Slack desktop application.

 19\.
 Navigate to your **AWS Management Console** and select your **AWS Lambda** service.
 Select the **chatbot-SlackApp-\<Random ID\>** function.
 Scroll down to see the **Environment variables**.
-Now go ahead and fill in the `SLACK_CHANNEL_ID` with the **channel_id** you copied earlier from your DynamoDB table.
+Now go ahead and fill in the `SLACK_CHANNEL_ID` with the **channel_id** you found in the last step.
 Lastly we also need to tell our Slack Lambda function, which Facebook page to operate on.
 Change the `FACEBOOK_PAGE_ID` to your Facebook page ID.
 Now hit the **Save** button.

 _If you don't have the Facebook page ID handy, navigate to your Facebook page, click on **About** and scroll down to the bottom to see Facebook Page ID_